 The latter structure comes from the fact that most work at niche consulting firms is done by the senior consultants and managers – who are industry experts themselves – to ensure quality; junior consultants are their assistants, who can be plugged in multiple projects at a time.

-Consulting work is done on a project basis, each of which lasts a few months, and aims to diagnose/solve one specific problem for the client business or organization.
-Consulting firms may or may not be involved in the implementation of the solutions.
+Consulting firms sell projects to clients, each of which lasts a few months, and aims to diagnose/solve one specific problem for the client business or organization.
+Consulting firms may or may not be involved in the implementation of the solutions in a follow-up project.

 Here’s how most people imagine consulting: the client has a problem, they phone the consultant, the consultant comes to the office, listens to the problem, delivers some advice, the two shake hands, then the consultant goes back to their fancy hotel while the client is satisfied with the answer.